Made in America

 - American structural steel is made of steel scrap collected in the U.S.

-- The industry average for recycled content in domestic structural steel is over 90%.
+- The industry average for recycled content in domestic structural steel is over 90%, the highest of any building framing material.

 - Nearly all American structural steel (98%) is captured at the end of its life and recycled into new American steel products.